Welcome to UC Irvine!

 - Waive UC SHIP: If you have comparable insurance and do not want to be enrolled in UC SHIP, you must apply online for a UC SHIP waiver within the posted waiver periods and by the deadline date.
 (Note that "early start" 1st year/returning medical students and 1st year/returning/transfer law students have separate waiver periods and deadline dates.)

 - The services at SHC are available to all students even if you waive UC SHIP.
-Students with insurance coverage other than SHIP typically pay lower fees for most services as compared with community rates (see Cost of Care).
+Students with insurance coverage other than SHIP typically pay lower fees for most services as compared with community rates (see Fees for Common Services).